Footage of dog forced into water on A Dog’s Purpose film set sparks outcry

 He said that while the finished film is “one of the most beautiful love letters to animals I have ever seen,” he was troubled by the video.

 “I am shaken and sad to see any animal put in a situation against its will,” Gad wrote.
-A publicist for the actor confirmed the post was authentic.

-With files from The Associated PressReport Typo/Error
+— with files from The Associated PressReport Typo/Error